Teichlab/celltypist/README.md

 model.features
 #The stochastic gradient descent logistic regression classifier within the model.
 model.classifier
+#The standard scaler within the model (used to scale the input data).
+model.scaler
 ```

 ### 1.5.
 Celltyping based on the input of count table